NorESMhub/NorESM/doc/diagnostics/esmvaltool.rst

 An owner/admin can launch a new application by installing it, and request resources to be made available to the application via the Kybernetes management system.
 A member can launch an existing application that has previously been set up by an owner/admin.
 The application setup allows access to storage areas under NSxxxxK storage volumes (read-only by default) and a user storage area under a specific NSxxxxK/subfolder with write access, but only applications pre-defined in the docker image provided to the Kybernetes system can be used.

-Run a pre-installed jupyterhub application
+Run a pre-installed jupyterhub application (e.g. EOSC jupyterhub on nird)
 ------------------------------------------

 ESMValTool is not included in the default docker images provided by Sigma2, but has been installed in modified docker images.
 These are created by building ESMValTool on top of an official Sigma2 docker image, and package in a new docker container.
 Such modified docker images are available for `jupyter` and `jupyterhub` applications.